nilsceberg/lua-shell/README.md

 * To provide facilities for creating command pipelines in order to take advantage of the Unix philosophy of combining small, specialized programs to complete a complex task.
 * To provide an improved REPL, compared to the default one of Lua's interactive interpreter.

+The project is still very much a work in progress and is not suitable for practical usage.

 Examples
 --------